nicotralab/chen-et-al-sex-determination/README.md

 ## Overview

 This document describes how we generated linkage maps of the _Hydractinia symbiolongicarpus_ genome and used them to identify sex-linked markers.
+It provides more detail, scripts, and large files that we could not include as supplemental data in the original publication.

+In theory, you should be able to replicate our analysis perfectly.
+However, the details of running each analysis tool may differ depending on your platform and version.

 ## Sequencing

-1. The paternal genome assembly can be downloaded at **[TODO: add link to paternal genome](url)**.
+1. The paternal genome assembly can be downloaded at **TODO: add link to paternal genome**.

 2. Male parent 291-10 was previously sequenced to high coverage.
 To generate a dataset of coverage equivalent to that obtained for the female parent and F1 progeny, we downsampled the original files (**TODO: add link to SRA for paternal genome files**) with seqtk as follows: